sardinaa/Image-editor/MASK_EDITING_GUIDE.md

 ### Step 1: Create Segmentation Masks
 1. Load an image using **File → Load Image**
+2. Enable masks by checking the main **"Masks"** checkbox
-2. Use the **box selection tool** to draw rectangles around objects you want to segment
+3. Use the **box selection tool** to draw rectangles around objects you want to segment
-3. The AI segmentation will automatically create masks for the selected objects
+4. The AI segmentation will automatically create masks for the selected objects
-4. Multiple masks can be created and will appear in the **Masks** list
+5. Multiple masks can be created and will appear in the **Masks** list

+**Note**: When the main "Masks" checkbox is unchecked, all mask-related functionality (box selection, auto segment, mask management) is disabled.

-### Step 2: Enable Mask Editing
+### Step 2: Control Editing Mode
-1. In the **Masks** section of the tool panel, select a mask from the list
-2. Check the **"Edit Selected Mask Only"** checkbox
-3. The status will show "Editing: [Mask Name]" in yellow text
-4. Now all editing tools will only affect the selected mask region
+**Automatic Mask Editing:**
+- When the main **"Masks"** checkbox is **TRUE**: Editing mode is automatically determined by mask selection
+  - If a mask is selected from the list: Edit only that mask region
+  - If no mask is selected: Apply global editing
+- When the main **"Masks"** checkbox is **FALSE**: Always apply global editing (masks are hidden)

 ### Step 3: Apply Edits to Masked Region
 With mask editing enabled, you can use any of the following tools: